 Some of the crosses have become little shrines.
 They are decorated with flowers and ribbons, clearly kept fresh by people who visit regularly.
 I have not had the experience of living in a place where I must drive by the site of a loved one's fatal accident every day.
 This seems a very sweet response to the reality of having to revisit a sad loss on a regular basis.
 This photo is of a shrine to Betty, born 1954, died 2011.
 It has a bird house overlooking a wetland and a collection of dolls nearby, graduually fading in the weather.

-The person who loved Betty comes and mows the place, keeps the bird
+The person who loved Betty comes and mows the place, keeps the birdhouse painted, and brings fresh mementos.
+There's a rose bush by the

 little angel statue.